Geopolitical Barriers to Globalization: Heterogeneity and Mechanisms

-We investigate whether geopolitical alignment operates through formal trade policy instruments---tariffs and sanctions---or through broader economic frictions.
-Using tariff data from \citet{Teti2024} and sanctions data from the Global Sanctions Database \citep{felbermayr2020global,yalcin2025global}, we estimate how non-economic geopolitical events affect these policy instruments.\footnote{The GSDB records both complete and partial trade sanctions, thereby encompassing a broader set of restrictive trade policies than simple trade embargoes.}
+We turn to whether the effect of geopolitical alignment on trade operates through policy instruments such as tariffs and sanctions.
+A deterioration in bilateral relations may increase the likelihood of restrictive policy measures, which in turn reduce trade.
+To investigate this channel, we compile data on three types of restrictive policies: tariffs from \citet{Teti2024}, sanctions from the Global Sanctions Database \citep{felbermayr2020global,yalcin2025global},\footnote{The GSDB records both comprehensive and partial trade sanctions, encompassing a broader set of restrictive measures than simple trade embargoes.} and other restrictive trade policies from the Global Trade Alert (GTA) Database.
+We estimate how geopolitical alignment is associated with the imposition of these policies.

-Figure~\ref{fig:dynamic_tp} reveals starkly different responses of tariffs and sanctions to geopolitical tensions.
-Panel A shows that tariffs remain unresponsive to bilateral political shocks: both OLS (blue) and IV (orange) estimates hover near zero throughout the 20-year horizon, with coefficients never exceeding 1 percentage point in magnitude.
-This null relationship reflects the multilateral architecture of modern trade policy---since our tariff data begin in 1988, the GATT/WTO system's Most Favored Nation principle and binding schedules have effectively insulated tariff-setting from bilateral political volatility.

-Panel B demonstrates that trade sanctions, by contrast, respond systematically to geopolitical deterioration.
-The OLS estimates show that a one-unit decline in non-economic relations increases sanctions probability by 3--4 percentage points, with the effect emerging after a 3--5 year lag and persisting throughout the horizon.
-The IV estimates, instrumenting with militarized conflicts, coercive diplomatic measures, and substantive diplomatic disputes, reveal substantially larger effects---a one-unit deterioration increases sanctions probability by 10--18 percentage points, peaking around years 3--4.
-This amplification indicates that acute diplomatic crises (military confrontations, territorial disputes) trigger sanctions far more readily than gradual relationship deterioration.
-The multi-year lag reflects both institutional inertia and the diplomatic escalation ladder that typically precedes economic coercion.